-Clarifying the coupling mechanisms between tropical and high-latitude stratospheric winds should help clarify the efficacy of the polar vortex route (FIG. 3, Pathway 4) for generating extratropical surface impacts.
-But in addition to this well-studied (at least in the NH) route, evidence is growing that the pathways described in the previous subsection can also cause extratropical surface impacts.
-QBO influence on tropical convection (FIG. 3, Pathway 1) can influence the generation of Rossby waves that propagate to higher latitudes.
-This can directly influence extratropical weather systems, including the Aleutian Low pressure region in the North Pacific and the NAO [95].
-Since Rossby waves are the main source of winter stratospheric variability this can also influence stratospheric polar vortex variability, and hence Pathway 4, in either hemisphere [96-98].
-Additionally, QBO modulation of the subtropical jet (FIG. 3, Pathway 3) could also impact the southern component of the NAO, and affect wave propagation into the winter stratosphere governing the vortex response [99].
-The different routes for impacting the tropospheric extratropics are difficult to disentangle, and climate models vary widely in their ability to represent them [100].
-Judicious choice of multi-linear regression indices can help to isolate the different pathways [20], but more research is needed to determine which ones dominate.
+Clarifying the coupling mechanisms between tropical and high-latitude stratospheric winds should help clarify the efficacy 170 of the polar vortex route (FIG. 2, Pathway 4) for generating extratropical surface impacts.
+However, in addition to this 171 well-studied (at least in the Northern Hemisphere) route, evidence is growing that tropical and subtropical pathways can also 172 cause extratropical surface impacts.
+OBO influence on tropical convection (FIG. 2, Pathway 1) can influence the generation 173 of Rossby waves that propagate to higher latitudes, which in turn directly influence extratropical weather systems, including 174 the Aleutian Low pressure region in the North Pacific and the NAO [96].
+As Rossby waves are the main source of winter 175 stratospheric variability, this pathway can also influence stratospheric polar vortex variability, and hence Pathway 4, in either 176 hemisphere [97-99].
+Additionally, QBO modulation of the subtropical jet (FIG. 2, Pathway 3) could also impact the southern 177 component of the NAO, and affect wave propagation into the winter stratosphere governing the vortex response [100].
+The 178 different routes for impacting the tropospheric extratropics are difficult to disentangle, and climate models vary widely in their 179 ability to represent them [25].
+Judicious choice of multi-linear regression indices can help to isolate the different pathways [20], 180 but more research is needed to determine which pathways dominate.
+181

-Processes and Modelling
+182 [H1] Processes and Modelling